How dosing works

 Can I move up faster than every 4 weeks?

-No. Dose increases are usually spaced about 4 weeks apart, which gives the side effects from each step time to ease before the next one.
-If a dose is not sitting well, the usual approach is to hold there longer before stepping up, not to move faster.
+The labels do not provide for it.
+Dose increases are spaced about 4 weeks apart, which gives the side effects from each step time to ease before the next one.
+When a dose is not sitting well, prescribers typically hold there longer before stepping up rather than moving faster.

 Do I have to reach the highest dose?